vuejs/docs/src/api/sfc-tooling.md

 - Vue CLI comes with [Jest](https://jestjs.io/) and [Mocha](https://mochajs.org/) integrations.

-- If you are manually confugring Jest to work with Vue SFCs, check out [vue-jest](https://github.com/vuejs/vue-jest) which is the official Jest transform for Vue SFCs.
+- If you are manually configuring Jest to work with Vue SFCs, check out [vue-jest](https://github.com/vuejs/vue-jest) which is the official Jest transform for Vue SFCs.

 ## Custom Blocks Integration